akovanev/kovanev.github.io/_posts/2020-07-30-Exception-handling-for-tasks-running-in-parallel.md

 Many developers have a fear of missing something while handling exceptions that can arise when multiple tasks are executed in parallel.

-One of the step-by-step algorithms based on the <code>Task.WhenAll</code> method is suggested below.
+One of the step-by-step approach based on the <code>Task.WhenAll</code> method is suggested below.

 1. Create a collection of tasks.
 2. For that collection create an aggregate task using <code>Task.WhenAll</code>.